TreacherousDev/Silicon/README.md

 ---

 ## Frequently Asked Questions
+**Q: My computer says this program is a Virus!**
+A: Silicon uses memory injection to alter the behaviour of a program (Cubic Castles in this case).
+Malicious software use the same method to do bad things, which is why most antivirus will flag it as dangerous.

 **Q: Is Silicon detectable by Cubic Castles anti-cheat systems?**
 A: Silicon only modifies client side camera-related memory and doesn't send additional packets to the server that can be used to detect modified gameplay.
 However, use any third-party tool at your own risk.